Configuring autoscaling

 - Scaling Type:

-. - Minimum number of nodes: Specify the number of Managed Service for Kubernetes nodes to remain in the group at minimum load.
+Automatic. - Minimum number of nodes: Number of Managed Service for Kubernetes nodes to remain in the group at the minimum workload.

-- Maximum number of nodes: Specify the maximum number of Managed Service for Kubernetes nodes allowed in the group.
+- Maximum number of nodes: Maximum number of Managed Service for Kubernetes nodes allowed in the group.

-- Initial number of nodes: Number of Managed Service for Kubernetes nodes to be created together with the group (this number must be between the minimum and the maximum number of nodes in the group).
+- Initial number of nodes: Number of Managed Service for Kubernetes nodes to create together with the group.
+This number must be between the minimum and the maximum number of nodes in the group.

 -

-Create an autoscalable Managed Service for Kubernetes node group:
+Create an autoscaling Managed Service for Kubernetes node group:

 yc managed-kubernetes node-group create \ ... --auto-scale min=<minimum_number_of_nodes>, max=<maximum_number_of_nodes>, initial=<initial_number_of_nodes>